 4 tablespoons (1 oz) fresh shredded Parmesan cheese, for topping

 1. To cook the bacon-place on a microwave-safe plate two sheets of paper towels.
 Lay on top of paper towels, 6 slices of bacon in a single layer.
 Lay another 2 sheets of paper towels on top of bacon.
 Cook in microwave until crisp (~4 to 5 minutes).
-Blot cooked pieces and set side.
+Blot cooked pieces and set aside.
 Repeat steps with remaining 6 pieces, using more paper towels.

-2. In a large bowl, add lettuce, tomatoes, chicken and crackers.
+2. In a large bowl, add lettuce, tomatoes, chicken, and crackers.
 Crumble all the bacon into the bowl.
 Add dressing, vinegar and toss well.
 Add more dressing, if desired.